 Heats

 Whilst the swimmers are completing their warm up, the organisers of the gala will be sorting the swimmers into 'heats'.
 This refers to placing swimmers in lanes next to swimmers of similar level.
-Depending on how many lanes the pool has depends on how many heats you have.
-For example, if you have 30 Female swimmers who have entered to race the 50m metre freestyle, and the pool has 6 lanes, 1 heat will have 6 swimmers, as there's 30 swimmers that means there will be 5 heats.
+For example, if you have 30 Female swimmers who have entered to race the 50m metre freestyle and the pool has 6 lanes, each heat will have 6 swimmers and there will be 5 heats.
 As you progress through the heats, the swimmers should gradually be getting quicker and quicker, with the last heat holding the fastest swimmers for that event.

 Whipping area

-The whipping area refers to an area where swimmers are roganised into their heats.
-An announcer may say, 'all female swimmers for the 50 meter freestyle please go to the whipping area.' once in the whipping area all swimmers have to do is wait for their name to be shouted out where the volunteers will place you in the right heat and the right lane.
+The whipping area refers to an area where swimmers are organised into their heats.
+An announcer may say, 'All female swimmers for the 50 meter freestyle, please go to the whipping area.'
+Once in the whipping area all swimmers have to do is wait for their name to be shouted out where the volunteers will place you in the right heat and the right lane.

 Sessions

-The term session is used to amagalate the events that are occuring in an amount of time.
-For example, session 1 may have a warm up starting at 8, racing starts at 9 and racing finishes at 11.
+The term session refers to a number of hours (usually around three) in which to run a subset of all the events in a gala followed by a break.
+For example, session 1 may have a warm up starting at 8am, racing starts at 9am and racing finishes at 11am.
 Within that time frame you may have 6 events: Open/male 100 metre Freestyle, Female 200 metre Breastroke, Open/male 50 butterfly, Female 400 Freestyle, Open/Male 400 IM, and Female 50 Backstroke.